 In terms of bringing lab-grown burgers to the masses, Verstrate describes the Mosa Meat pattie of 2013 as a prototype, rather than a finished product.

-“We need to work on some aspects of the product: on creating fat tissue, on the color, on the food we give to the cells,” he explains.
+“We need to work on some aspects of the product: on creating fat tissue, on the colour, on the food we give to the cells,” he explains.

 It will be another a year and a half, he predicts, until you will be able to enjoy a Mosa Meat burger of your own.

-Verstrate however points to other companies like Memphis Meats, who’ve showed off lab-grown chicken strips and pork meatballs, as examples of how the industry will grow.
+Verstrate however points to other companies like Memphis Meats, who’ve shown off lab-grown chicken strips and pork meatballs, as examples of how the industry will grow.